-Buffers may be reduced through one of two means, either (1) buffer averaging, or (2) buffer reduction with enhancement.
-A combination of these two buffer reduction approaches shall not be used.

-- 1. Buffer averaging requires that the area of the buffer resulting from the buffer averaging be equal in size and quality to the buffer area calculated by the standards in Section VIII.C.
-Buffers may not be reduced at any point by more than 1/3 of the standards in Section VIII.C.
-Buffer averaging calculations shall only consider the subject property. - 2.
+- Types of Buffer Modification Buffers may be reduced through one of two means, either (1) buffer averaging, or (2) buffer reduction with enhancement.
+A combination of these two buffer reduction approaches shall not be used. - a.
+Buffer averaging requires that the area of the buffer resulting from the buffer averaging be equal in size and quality to the buffer area calculated by the standards specified in Section 90.90.1 VIII.C.
+Buffers may not be reduced at any point by more than 1/3 of the standards in this Section 90.90.1.
+Buffer averaging calculations shall only consider the subject property. - b.
 Buffers may be decreased through buffer enhancement.
 The applicant shall demonstrate that through enhancing the buffer (by removing invasive plants, planting native vegetation, installing habitat features such as downed logs or snags, or other means) the reduced buffer will function at a higher level than the standard existing buffer.
-A buffer enhancement plan shall at a minimum provide the following: 1) a map locating the specific area of enhancement, 2) a planting plan that uses native species, including groundcover, shrubs, and trees, and 3)

-provisions for monitoring and maintenance.
-Buffers may not be reduced at any point by more than 1/3 of the standards in Section VIII.C.
+A buffer enhancement plan shall at a minimum provide the following: 1) a map locating the specific area of enhancement, 2) a planting plan that uses native species, including groundcover, shrubs, and trees, and 3) provisions for monitoring and maintenance.
+Buffers may not be reduced at any point by more than 1/3 of the standards in Section 90.90.1.

-Modification requests for averaging or reduction/enhancement of Class A Stream buffers shall be reviewed and decided upon by the Hearing Examiner under Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
-Modification requests for averaging or reduction/enhancement of Class B Stream buffers shall be reviewed and decided upon by the Planning Official under Process I, described in Chapter 145 of the Kirkland Zoning Code.
-Modification requests for averaging or reduction/enhancement of Class C Stream buffers shall be reviewed and decided upon by the Planning Official.
-Decisions on modification requests may be appealed pursuant to the provisions of Section XVI of this Chapter.
+2. Review Process and Decisional Criteria - Modification requests for averaging or reduction/enhancement of Class A Stream buffers shall be reviewed and decided upon be considered by the Hearing Examiner pursuant to under Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
+Modification requests for averaging or reduction/enhancement of Class B Stream buffers shall be reviewed and decided upon considered by the Planning Official pursuant to under Process I, described in Chapter 145 of the Kirkland Zoning Code.
+Modification requests for averaging or reduction/enhancement of Class C Stream buffers shall be reviewed and decided upon considered by the Planning Official.
+Decisions on modification requests may be appealed pursuant to the provisions of Section 160 of this Chapter.